 Your dental insurance probably covers most (if not all) of your necessary procedures, things like cleanings, fillings, root canals, etc. The issue with clear aligner treatment is that some insurance providers will consider it a cosmetic treatment and, therefore, not eligible for coverage.
 This is especially true for at-home aligners, which typically treat milder misalignments.
 So, you’ll want to consult your insurance provider to determine whether they offer orthodontic benefits specifically for Byte’s treatment.

 If your plan includes orthodontic benefits, they’ll likely cover part of the cost rather than the entire thing.
 Byte cannot accept these payments directly from your insurer, but they will help you submit the forms necessary for reimbursement.
+They even have partnerships with a few insurance providers, including:

 Alternatively, if you have a Health Savings Account (HSA) or a Flexible Spending Account (FSA), Byte accepts payments from either.
 These tax-free funds — which may receive contributions from your employer — could be more convenient than paying out of pocket.